frodrigues-kununu/seedstars-frontend-challenge/README.md

 ###Dashboard Web App (Challenge 2 - Html/CSS)
 There are 2 ways to run this app.
 The first and easiest one is to navigate from the root of the project to `/src/dashboardWebApp` and open the **index.html** file on **Firefox**.

 In case you want to test the app using **Google Chrome** a Web Server is needed.
-Either create a project on an IDE (like Netbeans) and run it from there or, if you installed the node modules dependencies earlier, open the terminal and type the following command `http-server`.
+Either create a project on an IDE (like Netbeans) and run it from there or, if you installed the node modules dependencies earlier, open the command prompt / terminal, navigate to the root of the project (`seedstars-frontend-challenge` folder) and type the following command `http-server`.
 This should start an **http server**.
 You can then view the webpage by acessing http://localhost:8080/src/dashboardWebApp/ in your browser.
 This is needed because **Google Chrome** restricts XHR calls when using the `file://` protocol and AngularJS templates are downloaded via XHR.
 Either way, the result should look like this:

 ![dashboardApp Gif](http://i.imgur.com/34fpXRz.gif "dashboardScrollWebApp")